robin-norwood/katacoda/organize-terraform-code/step3.md

 In this step, you will learn to use Terraform workspaces to manage two separate environments with the same set of configuration.

-**Note**: Before following on, you will need to close the editor window for `main.tf` to ensure the contents of the editor window don't overwrite this file as you refactor your configuration.
+**Note**: Before continuing with the next step, you will need to close the editor window for `main.tf` to ensure the contents of the editor window don't overwrite this file as you refactor your configuration.

+## Consolidate Configuration

+Since the configuration is almost identical in `dev.tf` and `prod.tf`, it can be consolidated into one file managed by two workspaces.

 Remove the `prod.tf` file you created in the last step, and rename `dev.tf` back to `main.tf`: